Money Lab is part of a company called The Ace Media Group, LLC. I registered this unoriginal company name back in 2008.

 The Goal Of All This

-I don’t want a lifestyle business.
 I want a full-time business with a team of highly skilled people.
 Individuals who crave to make the internet suck less.

 I want to make money.
 Lots of fucking money!
 Money is a tool helps create high-quality shit.
 And that’s the real goal.